chark1es/GDPT_Anoma/content/english/gallery/2008/a-day-in-december.md

 ---
-title: "A day in december"
+title: "A Day in December"
 # save as draft
 draft: false
 ---